jklukas/withenv/README.md

 # Print out the modified environment to the terminal
 withenv aws.sh -- env

+# Use env to override a previously set variable; env is really useful
+withenv aws.sh -- env SOME_VAR=foo aws s3 list-buckets

 # Launch a bash subshell where the modified environment persists
 withenv aws.sh -- bash
 ```

 ## Bash completion

-`withenv` comes complete with Bash programmable completion support, for no extra cost.
+`withenv` comes complete with bash programmable completion support, for no extra cost.
-Partial completion support is also available in Zsh.
+Partial completion support is also available in zsh.

 For example: